Sensitivity of low-rank matrix recovery: Comparison to prior results

 \section{Comparison to prior results}

-In the literature we could not find results on the sensitivity of low-rank matrix recovery.
-However, for the special case of low-rank approximation there are several results in the literature.
-We discuss them next.
+In the literature we did not find results on the sensitivity of low-rank matrix recovery.
+However, for the special case of low-rank approximation there are several.
+Some of them might seem to contradict our result, while the final one corroborates it.
+For this reason, we carefully discuss the prior literature.